 The Claims of the Benefits of Eating Dates

 When researching this episode, I found all kinds of claims about the amazing benefits of eating dates, from acting as an aphrodisiac to preventing cancer.
 I am not digging into all of these claims.
 I want to focus on the ones relating to pregnancy and birth.
-Dates are rumored to naturally induce labor and make labor shorter.
+Dates are rumored to naturally induce labor and shorten labor.
 Sounds pretty great, right?
 This article breaks down these claims and the science and studies behind them.
 This should give you the facts to decide whether you want to eat dates towards the end of your pregnancy.

 The Research on Dates and Labor

-A clinical trial with 210 women specifically looked at cervical ripening when your cervix thins and dilates.
+clinical trial with 210 women specifically looked at cervical ripening, when your cervix thins and dilates.
 This is significant because increased cervical ripening increases the likelihood of a vaginal delivery.
 The group that ate dates started in week 37 and ate 70-75 grams of dates per day.
 The researchers found that the group who ate dates had higher cervical ripening rates and recommended that pregnant women eat dates for that purpose in the last weeks of their pregnancy.

-A systematic review and meta-analysis looked at the effects of consuming date fruits on gestation, labor, and delivery.
+systematic review and meta-analysis looked at the effects of consuming date fruits on gestation, labor, and delivery.
 The meta-analysis found that date fruit consumption significantly reduced gestation duration, increased cervical dilation on admission, and shortened the first stage of labor.

 Research on Dates During Labor